senresearch/MatrixLM.jl/paper/paper.md

 Matrix linear models extend ordinary linear regression to situations where the outcome is a whole matrix rather than a single response vector.
-We arrange the data as follows:
+We arrange the data as follows (see schematic representation in Figure 1):

 - $Y$ is an $n \times m$ matrix of high-throughput measurements (rows = samples, columns = features).